CKaps1/Hackathons/SkillsComp2020/README.md

 Welcome to Christian's integrated storage file system!
+This file system was created to store data of multiple contestants enrolled in different contests.

 This file system can: